santvallejos/CalendarOfEvents/README.md

         });
     });

-5.Update the DB
+4.I create the DB and update it

     dotnet ef database update

-6.Running the API: <br/>
+5.Running the API: <br/>
 You can run the API in the CalendarOfEvents-WebAPI folder with:

     dotnet run